-2.16 Airport City South - now called Global Logistics is being rapidly developed by Stoford Developments and ACML, with the main occupants to be THG alongside the existing occupiers including Amazon and DHL.
+2.18 Airport City South - now called Global Logistics One is being rapidly developed by Stoford Developments and ACML, with the main occupants to be THG alongside the existing occupiers including Amazon and DHL.
 To date there has been circa 1m sq. ft of logistics space developed with another circa 700,00 sq. ft in the pipeline.
-MAG are currently exploring development options for the ACS expansion land to the South of Global Logistics.
+MAG are currently exploring development options for the ACS expansion land to the South of Global Logistics One, known as Global Logistics Two.
+MAG are currently in discussions with THG in respect of further development of GL2.